JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 - Not randomised.
 - Padding required.
-- We can do parallell encryption/decryption though.
+- We can do parallel encryption/decryption though.
 - Errors propagate within blocks.
 - No initialization vector IV.